Tech Accelerator The ultimate guide to ERP

 For these reasons and more, the ERP upgrade process calls for informed decision-making and a well-thought-out project plan.

-No employee retraining.
-You won't have to retrain end users as you would if you moved, say, to an Oracle shop from an SAP shop, MacMillen said.
+Minimal employee retraining.
+You won't have to retrain users as much as you would after moving to a different ERP product.

 Vendor support.
-You don't want to get too far behind on upgrades, because at some point the software vendor stops supporting older releases.
-It also isn't investing nearly as much research and development in old releases as the latest one, said Eric Kimberling, CEO and founder of Third Stage Consulting Group in Denver.
+You don't want to get too far behind on upgrades because at some point the software vendor stops supporting older releases or investing in their research and development, said Eric Kimberling, founder and CEO of Third Stage Consulting Group.

 Upgrade vs. replace

-If you're not satisfied with the return on investment that the current ERP system is delivering to the business or its cost of ownership, you may want to consider starting over from scratch, particularly when the upgrades to the latest version involve moving from on premises to the cloud, according to Kimberling.
+If you're not satisfied with the return on investment that the current ERP system is delivering or its cost of ownership, you might want to consider starting over from scratch, particularly when the upgrades to the latest version involve moving from on premises to the cloud, according to Kimberling.

 "In many cases, these types of upgrades are complete rewrites of the software, and they're completely different [from what you have]," he said.
 "It's almost the equivalent of ripping out and replacing.
 It just happens to be from the same vendor."